JamesWoolfenden/packer-by-example/README.md

 - [GCP](docs/GCP.MD)
 - [AZURE](docs/AZURE.MD)

-There are several different examples, for Windows and differe Linux distributions, and different versions of each.
+There are several different examples, for Windows and different Linux distributions, and different versions of each.
 The "packfiles" have examples of using basic features of script or Ansible providers to configure your images, as well as a method for versioning the AMI's.

 ## Troubleshooting

 Packer is a tidy tool and to investigate failures you need to tell it not to be.
-Supply the Debug Falg and the tool will leave the unfinished image  behind and the SSH key to connect.
+Supply the Debug Flag and the tool will leave the unfinished image  behind and the SSH key to connect.

 ### Common issue: SSH is blocked